Initial classification

 - Employment

-This criteria is rated on a point system for each inmate.
-The inmate's classification is decided based on their number of points.
+This criteria is rated on a point-based system.
+Their recommended classification is decided based on the number of points.

 - 6 or fewer points scores minimum custody or below